-This feature only applies to stores that actively use one or more of these EDI suppliers: Ace Hardware, Orgill Hardware, True Value Hardware, Emory Jensen Distribution (EJD) and House Hasson).
+This feature only applies to stores that actively use one or more of these EDI suppliers: Ace Hardware, Orgill Hardware, True Value Hardware, Emery Jensen Distribution (EJD) and House Hasson).

 The money you invest in your store’s inventory has a direct and significant impact your bottom line.
 While you can’t control supplier costs, you can shop around.
 But comparing suppliers is a tedious and time-consuming task.
 Plus, supplier costs are always changing—the supplier with the lowest cost today may not have the lowest cost tomorrow.
 What if you could automatically determine the lowest cost supplier?

 Introducing Order Analyst™—the latest addition to Paladin’s business-building Market Driven Inventory Management™ technology.
 Order Analyst maintains current EDI supplier costs for your inventory items and can quickly compare them to determine the lowest-cost EDI supplier for purchase orders.